bohendo/blog-content/crypto/opsec.md

 :boom:

-Got access to my email & can
+Got access to my email & can send an SOS message to fam.

+In the meantime, I also have a hot mnemonic in my brain wallet so I have some crypto available to spend.
+Now the challenging part: lure some local baker into this library so I can give her a payment in exchange for some lunch.

 ### The Evil Sysadmin Scenario :smiling_imp: